-This Warranty covers only the original recipient and you cannot transfer or assign it with the sale, rental or other transfer of the PDM or of the Pods to any other person or entity.
+This Limited Express Warranty covers only the original purchaser and cannot be transferred or assigned with the sale, rental, or other transfer of the PDM or of the Pod to any other person or entity.

-This Warranty will apply only if the PDM or the Pod at issue has been used in accordance with the Omnipod® System User Guide and/or other written instructions provided by Insulet.
-This Warranty does not apply if the PDM or the Pods have been:
+This Limited Express Warranty will apply only if the PDM or the Pod at issue has been used in accordance with the Omnipod DASH System User Guide and/or other written instructions provided by Insulet Corporation.
+THIS LIMITED EXPRESS WARRANTY DOES NOT APPLY IF THE PDM OR THE POD HAVE BEEN:

-• Altered, changed or modified by any person or entity other than Insulet or third party authorised by Insulet;

-• Opened, serviced or repaired by any person or entity other than Insulet or third party authorised by Insulet;

-• Damaged by an act of God or other "force majeure"-like event;

-• Damaged by misuse, abuse, negligence, accident, unreasonable use or improper handling, care or storage;

-• Damaged by wear and tear, causes unrelated to defective materials or workmanship (including without limited unsuitable or faulty batteries) or other circumstances outside of the reasonable control of Insulet.
+- Altered, changed or modified by any person or entity other than Insulet Corporation; - Opened, serviced or repaired by any person or entity other than Insulet Corporation; - Damaged by an act of God or other "force majeure" like event; - Damaged by misuse, abuse, negligence, accident, unreasonable use, or improper handling, care, or storage; or - Damaged by wear and tear, causes unrelated to defective materials or workmanship or other circumstances outside of the reasonable control of Insulet Corporation.

-This Warranty does not apply to, test strips, batteries, other accessories or related products provided by third parties (e. g. data management tools, CGMs).
+This Limited Express Warranty does not apply to test strips, batteries that are not provided by Insulet Corporation, other accessories, or related products provided by third parties (e.g., data management tools, CGMs).

-This Warranty does not extend to design defects (i. e. claims that the PDM or the Pods should have been designed in a different way).
+This Limited Express Warranty does not extend to design defects (i.e. claims that the PDM or the Pod should have been designed in a different way).